PaloAltoNetworks/aws-cloudngfw-poc/blueprints/distributed-architecture/multi-az-with-alb/README.md

-# This README file is still Work In Progress
-#
 # Distributed Architecture - Multi AZ Deployment
 This blueprint deploys the distributed design model of AWS CloudNGFW to secure Inbound and Outbound traffic for Web servers deployed in a Multi-AZ architecture behind an Application Load Balancer with Autoscaling.